 I make easy Instant Pot chili too which is much quicker, and now we have a much chunkier bold version with our easy bloody mary chili recipe.
 You really can’t go wrong with any of them.

 Here is a quick step by step but there is a full printable recipe card at the bottom of this post.
+If you have the other brand of machine, you could use these ingredients to make Ninja foodi chili in that too.

 Time needed: 1 hour.